Oracle faces scrutiny over $1.3 billion verdict against SAP

 | SAN FRANCISCO

-SAN FRANCISCO A U.S. appeals court appeared skeptical on Tuesday about reinstating a $1.3 billion (770 million pounds) jury verdict won by Oracle Corp against SAP, in a case where the European software company admitted massive copyright infringement.
+SAN FRANCISCO A U.S. appeals court appeared skeptical on Tuesday about reinstating a $1.3 billion jury verdict won by Oracle Corp against SAP, in a case where the European software company admitted massive copyright infringement.

 At a court hearing on Tuesday, two 9th U.S. Circuit Court of Appeals judges also suggested Oracle may deserve more than the roughly $300 million it had been assigned by a lower court.